 Even though our playroom is a pretty fun place to play, my kids still like to be right where I am.
 If I’m in the kitchen, they’re running around me in circles.
 If I’m on the couch, they’re climbing all over me.
 You might know what I’m talking about.
-But as summer is ever approaching, I’m going to try to encourage my kids to play by themselves more often.
+So I’m going to try to encourage my kids to have some independent playtime by themselves more often.
 It might be in the playroom or even at the table next to me.

-3. Getting them started.
 There are times when I need to spend a few minutes playing with my kids.
 This helps them get started and involved in the activity, then they are usually good to keep going on their own.
 I tell my daughter I will play princess dinosaurs for a few minutes, but then after, I’ll let her stay and play on her own.
-This can help them know you’ll be there, helping get them started, and they will hopefully be involved enough to stay and play on their own.
+This can help them know you’ll be there, helping get them started, and they will hopefully be involved enough to stay and have some independent playtime on their own.